MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 The figure above shows you what the [[feedback]] looks like when you fail one or more of the testcases.
 This time the overall [[feedback]] says "_Not yet_" and the [[feedback]] for the individual testcase is a red "x".

 Below that is more specific [[feedback]] about what went wrong.
-Here Ed compares the output of your program with the output it expected to see.
-If you want to pass this test, you need to alter your program so that it produces the expected output exactly.
+Here Ed compares the [[Output]] of your program with the [[Output]] it expected to see.
+If you want to pass this test, you need to alter your program so that it produces the expected [[Output]] exactly.
 And we do mean exactly: a tiny spelling mistake, some incorrect capitalisation, or even an extra space or missing comma is enough to fail a test.

 ## When your program crashes